Alongside their research, E4 DTP students are expected to attend generic and specialised training as well as prepare to their career.

 The PIP gives the opportunity to explore a professional environment, which is not necessarily or not directly related to the PhD subject via an internship.
 The student will get an extension of the stipend equivalent to the length of the internship (up to 3 months).
 The internship scheme is very flexible.
 Submitted to the DTP Management Board’s approval, it can be based at the organisation of the student’s choice (UK or abroad), it can be split in monthly blocks and can be done in any year of the PhD (although recommended in years 2 to 4).

 DTP students so far have been doing a wide range of activities with hosts in all sectors and areas, either in the UK or abroad.
+See a collection of logos from previous PIP hosts.

 The E4 DTP Professional Development Scheme (PDS)